Gorshin FInancial Group Inc

-Not only tough for me but tough for anyone who was anything other than a “stockbroker.”
-Not only were our products not fully developed, but we were the “ugly” stepchild of the financial world.
+Not only challenging for me but tough for anyone who was anything other than a “stockbroker.”
+Not only were our products not fully developed, but we were also the “ugly” stepchild of the financial world.
 Annuities were considered second-class citizens, something to look down upon.

 There was a time when it was considered unprofessional if you sold insurance.
 Once, I was at a party and asked my profession; when it was known that I sold insurance, several folks even teased me about how “slimy” the business was.
 Maybe they were right; maybe there was a time when that was more the truth than false.